FredrickB/java-ee-arquillian-boilerplate/README.md

 ## Testing
 Tests can be ran with `mvn verify` or setup a run configuration in IDEA (screenshots provided).

+### When configuring for IDEA
+- Ensure your package specification is high enough in the hierarchy to include all tests.
+Specify this in the field "Package" (shown in "idea_container_configuration_run_configuration.png").